nf-core/genomeqc/README.md

 The pipeline takes a list of genomes and annotations (from raw files or Refseq IDs), and runs commonly used tools to assess their quality.

 There are three different ways you can run this pipeline.
 1. Genome only, 2.
 Annotation only, or 3.
-Genome and Annotation. **Only Genome plus Annotation is functional**
+Genome and Annotation. **Currently, only Genome plus Annotation is functional**

 <!-- TODO nf-core:
 For an example, see https://github.com/nf-core/rnaseq/blob/master/README.md#introduction -->

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/contributing/design_guidelines#examples for examples.
 -->

-**Genome and Annnotation:**
+**Genome and Annotation:**
 1. Downloads the genome and gene annotation files from NCBI `[NCBIGENOMEDOWNLOAD]` - Or you provide your own genomes/annotations
 2. Describes genome assembly:
-2a. `[BUSCO_BUSCO]`: Determines how complete is the genome compared to expected (protein mode).
+   1. `[BUSCO_BUSCO]`: Determines how complete is the genome compared to expected number of single copy markers (protein mode).
-2b. `[BUSCO_IDEOGRAM]`: Plots the location of BUSCO markers on the assembly.
+   2. `[BUSCO_IDEOGRAM]`: Plots the location of markers on the assembly.
-2c. `[QUAST]`: Determines the N50, how contiguous the genome is.
+   3. `[QUAST]`: Computes contiguity and integrity statistics: N50, N90, GC%, number of sequences.
-2d.
-More options
+   4. More options...
-3. Describes your annotation : `[AGAT]`: Gene, feature, length, averages, counts.
+3. Describes annotation : `[AGAT]`: Gene, feature, length, averages, counts.
+4. Finds the number of overlapping genes `[GENE_OVERLAPS]`.
-4. Extract longest protein fasta sequences `[GFFREAD]`.
+5. Extracts longest protein isoform `[GFFREAD]`.
-5. Finds orthologous genes `[ORTHOFINDER]`.
+6. Finds orthologous genes `[ORTHOFINDER]`.
+7. Plots an orthology-based phylogenetic tree `[TREE_SUMMARY]`, as well as other relevant stats from the above steps.
-6. Summary with MulitQC.
+8. Summary with MulitQC `[MULTIQC]`.

-> [!WARNING]
-> We strongly suggest users to specify the lineage using the `--busco_lineage` parameter, as setting the lineage to `auto` (default value) might cause problems with `[BUSCO]` during the leneage determination step.

-> [!NOTE]
-> `BUSCO_IDEOGRAM` will only plot those chromosomes -or scaffolds- that contain single copy markers.

 **Genome Only (in development):**
 1. Downloads the genome files from NCBI `[NCBIGENOMEDOWNLOAD]` - Or you provide your own genomes
 2. Describes genome assembly:
-2a. `[BUSCO_BUSCO]`: Determines how complete is the genome compared to expected (genome mode).
+   1. `[BUSCO_BUSCO]`: Determines how complete is the genome compared to expected number of single copy markers (protein mode).
-2b. `[QUAST]`: Determines the N50, how contiguous the genome is.
-2c.
-More options
+   2. `[BUSCO_IDEOGRAM]`: Plots the location of markers on the assembly.
+   3. `[QUAST]`: Computes contiguity and integrity stats: N50, N90, GC%, number of sequences.
-3. Summary with MulitQC.
+3. Summary with MulitQC `[MULTIQC]`.

 **Annnotation Only (in development):**
 1. Downloads the gene annotation files from NCBI `[NCBIGENOMEDOWNLOAD]` - Or you provide your own annotations.
 2. Describes your annotation : `[AGAT]`: Gene, feature, length, averages, counts.
 3. Summary with MulitQC.

-In addition to the three different modes described above, it is also possible to run the pipeline with or without sequencing reads.
-When supplying sequencing reads, Merqury can also be run.
+**Merqury**

+Optionally, user can also run the pipeline **Genome only** and **Genome and Annotation** pipelines with **Merqury** by supplying sequencing reads (in _fastq_ format).
 [Merqury](https://github.com/marbl/merqury) is a tool for genome quality assessment that uses k-mer counts from raw sequencing data to evaluate the accuracy and completeness of a genome assembly.
-Meryl is the companion tool that efficiently counts and stores k-mers from sequencing reads, enabling Merqury to estimate metrics like assembly completeness and base accuracy.
+Meryl is the companion tool that enables Merqury to estimate metrics like assembly completeness and base accuracy.
 These tools provide a k-mer-based approach to assess assembly quality, helping to identify potential errors or gaps.​

 To run the pipeline with reads, you must supply a single FASTQ file for each genome in the samplesheet, alongside the `--run_merqury` flag.
 It is assumed that reads used to create the assembly are from long read technology such as PacBio or ONT, and are therefore single end.
 If reads are in a .bam file, they must be converted to FASTQ format first.
 If you have paired end reads, these must be interleaved first.

+> [!WARNING]
+> We strongly suggest users to specify the lineage using the `--busco_lineage` parameter, as setting the lineage to `auto` (value by default) might cause problems with `[BUSCO]` during the lineage determination step.

+> [!NOTE]
+> `BUSCO_IDEOGRAM` will only plot those chromosomes -or scaffolds- that contain single copy markers.

 ## Usage